cytopia/terraform-aws-iam/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This Terraform module can create an arbitrary number of IAM users, roles and policies.
 Roles can additionally be created with inline policies or policy ARN's attached and with trusted entities defined as JSON or templatable json files files.
-Users can also additionally be created with inline policies or policy ARN's attached.
+Users can also additionally be created with inline policies or policy ARN's attached as well as their access key rotation can be fully managed.

 ## Important note